rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/RubrikManagedAwsTarget.md

 - cloudNativeLocTemplateType: CloudNativeLocTemplateType
   - Template type of the storage settings.
-- immutabilitySettings: AwsImmutabilitySettingsType
-  - Immutability settings of AWS target.
 - s3Endpoint: System.String
   - Optional field of an Amazon S3 endpoint for example, a VPC endpoint.
 When not provided, the default, region-based Amazon S3 endpoint is used.
 - kmsEndpoint: System.String
   - Optional field of the KMS server endpoint when using KMS-based encryption for example, a VPC endpoint.
 When not provided, the default, region-based KMS server endpoint is used.
+- awsIamPairId: System.String
+  - Optional field of an AWS IAM pair ID that is used to identify AWS role-based credentials used by the target location.
 - cloudAccount: CloudAccount
   - Cloud account details of the AWS target.
 - bucket: System.String